 The Cana-fornian was interested in my Catavina stories, so we headed out there for one more night of camping since I obviously need to head south to be successful here.
 (Note: I had read mixed reviews on the safety of camping alone in Catavina, let alone Mexico before I started the trip, I figured its a wrong place wrong time scenario, as well as perhaps a nice big expensive rig, vs a tiny chevy astro…but remember, sometimes you just gotta go for it out here, just be safe, I am not responsible for what you fools do).

 After that I had a full days drive through some dirt roads, over the salt flats that flood depending on the tide, followed be even worse dirt roads, only to arrive in San Juanico with 1 foot waves, and not much of a town.
-This is one of those places that gringos are buying up, putting up large new houses, and driving the locals with the increased prices of things due to these actions.
 No thanks, spent the night but wasn’t waiting around for the waves to show up, I have a long way to go.
 Camping on the bluff is 150 Pesos (11.23 USD), but I am badass, and slept in my van on the streets, cost, 0 USD.

 After that I did some more surfing down at Cerritos which I had hit up the previous trip, as well as tried my luck at the 50 miles of washboard road that goes northeast of San Jose Del Cabo.
 Unfortunately I lost one of the 6 supports to my lift without knowing it.
 As luck would have it, I had turned around to go back to a beach for some stealth camping I had spotted earlier and what do you know, 1 mile after turning around I spot a spacer laying in the dirt, wtf, that HAS to be mine.
 A quarter mile from there I find my bolt and bushing, score!
 Out of 50 miles of rugged terrain, where I could have lost it anywhere, not to mention there was no real way for me to know I lost it until something else broke due to losing it, I was lucky enough to not only find the spacer, but the long bolt and bushing.
 Now, had I not found them, I assume the other 2 bolts and spacers on that side would have warped or stripped causing some real problems.
 1st, only 1 guy makes this lift as far as I know and he is either in Colorado or Canada, I don’t remember.
 So getting a new spacer and bolt down here would have been pretty much impossible, and since I put on larger tires its not like I could just take the rest of the lift off otherwise the tires wouldn’t fit, basically I would have been F’d.
 Eventually I popped them back on, slapped some locktite (think mechanical super glue) on all of them so I don’t have any more problems in the future, and headed back to la Paz to take the Ferry over to mainland.
 Next stop Mazatlan!